String.prototype.replace()

 let newStr = str.replace(substr, newSubstr);Code language: JavaScript (javascript)

-Note that the replace() method doesn’t change the original string.
-It returns a new string.
+Note that the replace() method doesn’t change the original string but returns a new string.

 Output:

-As you can see from the output, only the first occurrence of the substring JS was replaced with the new substring JavaScript.
+The output indicates that the replace() method replaces only the first occurrence of the substring JS with the new substring JavaScript.

 Using regular expressions